joncnicholas/Arkanoid/README.md

 ##Design Objectives

 * Written in JAVA
+* Utilises JAVA swing and JPanel.

 ##Documentation
-* JAVA doc in java class in comments
+* JAVA doc in .java files in comments